codeofandrin/srfvirus-spotify/README.md

 The application follows these steps:

 1. Get songs from the SRGSSR Audio API
-2. Search songs on Spotify to get URI (song identifier)
+2. Filter out songs received from the SRGSSR Audio API that are redundant from the last request
-3. Filter out songs received from the SRGSSR Audio API that are redundant from the last request
+3. Search filtered songs on Spotify to get URI (song identifier)
 4. Check if song is played enough and add/retain it in playlist, if check passed
 5. Remove songs that aren't played enough from playlist